-5 Types of Teeth Fillings & Which is the Best?
+5 Types of Tooth Fillings: Which is the Best?

 During a filling procedure, your dentist will usually administer a local anaesthetic to numb the area before removing the decayed tooth tissue and filling the hole with the chosen material.
-There are five main types of tooth filling materials, some of which include tooth-coloured ceramic, amalgam and gold.
+There are five main types of materials used to fill your teeth, including tooth-coloured ceramic, amalgam, and gold.
 Your dentist will consider a range of factors when deciding which type is most suitable for you, including the severity and location of the issue.

 As with any medical decision, you should trust the advice of your dentist.
-They know the benefits of each kind of filling and will be able to recommend the best option for you.
+They know the benefits of each type of filling and can recommend the best option for you.

 1. Composite Fillings

-Composite fillings are made from a resin material and are white in colour, allowing them to blend naturally with your teeth.
-The filling is placed on your tooth in layers that are gradually built up until they fill the hole.
+Composite fillings are made from a resin material and are white, allowing them to blend naturally with your teeth.
+The filling is placed on your tooth in layers that are gradually built up until the hole is filled.
 Your dentist may use a specialised light to cure the filling.
 Composite fillings are ideal for fixing broken teeth and tooth decay in both the front and back teeth, for fissure sealants and for cosmetic dental treatments, like veneers.

 2. Amalgam Filling